l1npengtul/boreum/syntax/1-Basics.md

 explicit.

 The language and runtime enforce the rule that no concurrency may be done outside of a nursury.
-When calling a function containing yields outside of a nursury, it will simply be skipped over.
+When calling a function containing yields outside of a nursury, it will simply block until completion.

 ### 1.6.1 Mesmerizing Functions